 The creepy interactive video quickly became the fastest-growing Facebook app of all time.
 It currently boasts over 11 million Likes.

 In March 2011 a cobra escaped from New York City's Bronx Zoo.
 But soon enough, he turned up on Twitter, tweeting about his tourism escapades in the Big Apple.
-With over 218,000 followers,
+With over 218,000 followers,@BronxZoosCobra continues to tweet one-liners to this day.

 A few months later, officials delayed takeoffs at JFK airport when they discovered a group of 150 turtles on the tarmac.
-In response, the
+In response, the @JFKTurtles tweeted about being in the spotlight.

 Chuck Testa's brilliant yet deadpan taxidermy advertisement caused many a laugh on YouTube -- 8 million, to be exact.